-

 It was listed as a 6 -inch knife, but the blade is 8 inches - from the heel to the tip - even better!
 Will sharpen with a Japanese wet stone.

-Highly recommended!Pros: size, sharpness, quality
+Highly recommended!Pros: quality, sharpness, high quality

 (12)